rocket-monkey/3d-howto/docs/CharacterWorkflow.md

 Daz3D is a wonderful software for beginners.
 We don't need to have any modelling/texturing skills to generate wonderful human models.
 Daz3D is basically an extremely sophisticated character-generator, coming with a very detailed human body for male and female characters.
 We can customize the character by hundreds of different sliders and just paint it with pre-defined textures and clothings.

 Everyone can create a nice humanoid character within minutes in this App!
-And because it is supportin .flv as export format, it fits perfectly into our 3D workflow together with MotionBuilder/Maya and UE4.
+And because it is supportin .fbx as export format, it fits perfectly into our 3D workflow together with MotionBuilder/Maya and UE4.
 Oh last but not least - the characters have a built-in skeleton in them, with a perfect skinning setup, ready to animate ;)

 [Create a Character in Daz3D](Daz3DCreateCharacter.md)